Sonoma Coast AVA

 One of the gems of Sonoma County's Petaluma Gap AVA

-More than thirty years ago, Arturo Keller and his wife Deborah made their way through a scenic section of lower Sonoma County below the town of Petaluma and came upon a most picturesque piece of land that served as a dairy grazing farm.
-Taken by the natural beauty of the place, the Kellers bought the 650 acres with the intention of turning it into vineyard land.
+More than thirty years ago, Arturo Keller and his wife Deborah made their way through a scenic section of lower Sonoma County and came upon a most picturesque piece of land.
+It then served as a dairy grazing farm, but taken by the natural beauty of the place, the Kellers bought the 650 acres with the intention of turning it into vineyard land.

-The couple sought the help of wine experts and decided to plant their first 20 acres to Chardonnay in 1989.
+Following the suggestion of wine experts, Arturo and Deborah planted their first twenty acres to Chardonnay in 1989.
 They named the vineyard La Cruz after their Mexican heritage.
 Over time, they added more acreage to include Pinot Noir and began making wine for family and friends.
-The wines were extremely well received and the couple decided that the vineyard's unique terroir produced rich, aromatic wines that should be shared with the rest of the world.
+The wines were extremely well received and the Kellers decided that the vineyard's unique terroir produced rich, aromatic wines that should be shared with the rest of the world.

 The winery itself was designed by renowned Mexican architects and was completed in 2003.
-The grounds are spacious and include limestone quarried from the beds of the Yangtze River, a gravity flow state-of-the-art winemaking system, various sculptures and statues throughout the property, and a stunning tasting room where visitors can enjoy an array of paintings and unique works of art.
+The grounds are spacious and include limestone quarried from the bed of the Yangtze River, a gravity flow state-of the-art winemaking system, various sculptures and statues, and a stunning tasting room where visitors can enjoy an array of paintings and unique works of art.

 Keller Estate has now become one of the gems of Sonoma County, with one of the most distinctive, exciting collections of estate-grown wines in the region.
 We hope you enjoy one of their latest winning releases.
 Cheers!